List of ITV channels: ITVBe

-ITVBe is a reality TV and lifestyle television channel from ITV plc, which launched on 8 October 2014.
-The channel broadcasts reality shows that were previously broadcast on ITV2, such as Big Rich Texas, The Real Housewives franchise and scripted reality series The Only Way is Essex.
-The channel is available free-to-air on Freeview, Sky and Virgin Media.
-A high-definition simulcast and timeshift channel, ITVBe HD and ITVBe +1, are also available.
+ITVBe was a reality TV and lifestyle television channel from ITV plc, which launched on 8 October 2014 and defunct on 9 June 2025.
+The channel broadcasts reality shows that were previously broadcast on ITV2, such as Big Rich Texas, The Real Housewives franchise and scripted reality series The Only Way Is Essex.
+The channel was available free-to-air on Freeview, Sky and Virgin Media.
+A high-definition simulcast and timeshift channel, ITVBe HD and ITVBe +1, was also available.

-LittleBe

 On 3 September 2018, ITV introduced a new children's strand titled LittleBe, which is dedicated to British preschool programming on ITVBe.

+ITVBe HD was the simulcast high-definition television channel of ITVBe.
+Until 12 December 2023, it was a pay-TV channel and exclusively on Virgin Media.
+It is available free-to-air on Sky, Freesat and Virgin Media.

+The channel was closed on 9 June 2025 and was replaced by ITV Quiz.

 CITV

-The CITV channel is aimed at children under 12 years old, and broadcasts daily between 06:00 and 21:00.
+The CITV channel was aimed at children under 12 years old, and broadcast daily between 06:00 and 21:00.
 The channel launched on 11 March 2006 at 09:25 with Holly & Stephen's Saturday Showdown, on Freeview, Virgin Media and TalkTalk TV.
 It then launched on Sky on 8 May 2006 at 06:00, with other platforms to follow.
 The channel replaced the ITV News Channel on Freeview.
-In February 2008 it was moved to a space originally held by ABC1, allowing ITV4 to go 24/7 on Freeview; however, this means that it can no longer be received in Wales via Freeview because the channel would interfere with S4C if available in Wales.
+In February 2008 it was moved to a space originally held by ABC1, allowing ITV4 to go 24/7 on Freeview; however, this meant that it could no longer be received in Wales via Freeview because the channel would interfere with S4C if available in Wales.
 On 9 January 2012, a change in the FEC mode on the multiplex allowed CITV to broadcast in Wales on Freeview.
+The CITV channel closed on 1 September 2023, with programming moved to streaming service ITVX.
+A daily programming block was introduced on ITV2 from 2 September 2023.